How to Choose a Health Insurance: A Step-by-Step Guide

 Step 4: See if Your Preferred Doctors and Hospitals Are Within Network

-Your chosen plan won't help much if your doctor isn't in its network as insurance companies contract with specific doctors and hospitals to provide care at negotiated rates.
-Go out-of-network and you'll pay significantly more.
-Search for provider networks when comparing plans because insurers maintain different networks for different plans.
+Your chosen plan won't help much if your doctor isn't in its network.
+Insurers contract with specific doctors and hospitals at negotiated rates, and going out-of-network can push your costs far higher.
+Search provider networks when comparing plans, since insurers maintain different networks for different plans.

 Verify Your Doctors Accept Your Specific Plan